 3. Statistical Methods

 You can use statistical methods like Statistical Process Control (SPC) and Z-Score analysis to spot anomalies in your product data.
 SPC techniques help you establish a baseline of normal behavior and detect deviations from it over time.
-Z-Score analysis measures how many standard deviations a data point is from the mean, allowing you to flag outliers that may indicate issues to investigate and address.
+Z-score analysis measures how many standard deviations a data point is from the mean, allowing you to flag outliers that may indicate issues to investigate and address.
+Recent research has shown that implementing receptor-average Z-scores can significantly improve predictive accuracy and consistency when identifying target anomalies (Kim et al., 2019).

 SPC and Z-Score Analysis